Breckinridge Long

-Samuel Miller Breckinridge Long (May 16, 1881 – September 26, 1958) was an American diplomat and politician.
-He served in the administrations of Woodrow Wilson and Franklin Delano Roosevelt.
-He is infamous among Holocaust historians for making it difficult for European Jews to enter the United States in the 1930s and '40s.
+Samuel Miller Breckinridge Long (May 16, 1881 – September 26, 1958) was an American diplomat and politician who served in the administrations of Woodrow Wilson and Franklin Delano Roosevelt.
+An extreme nativist, Long is largely remembered by Holocaust historians for obstructing the entry of European Jews into the United States during the 1930s and 1940s.

 Early life

 Breckinridge Long was born on May 16, 1881, to Margaret Miller Breckinridge and William Strudwick Long in St. Louis, Missouri.
 Long was a member of the Breckinridge family, which has been described as "practically Confederate aristocracy".
-Long was a distant cousin of Henry Skillman Breckinridge (1886–1960), who was the United States Assistant Secretary of War from 1913-1916 under Wilson, and whose daughter married John Stephens Graham, the Assistant Secretary of the Treasury, and commissioners for the Internal Revenue Service and Atomic Energy Commission.
+Long was a distant cousin of Henry Skillman Breckinridge (1886–1960), who was the United States Assistant Secretary of War from 1913-1916 under Wilson, and whose daughter married John Stephens Graham, the Assistant Secretary of the Treasury, and commissioner for the Internal Revenue Service and Atomic Energy Commission.

 Long graduated from Princeton University in 1904, studied at Washington University School of Law from 1905 to 1906, and received his M.A. from Princeton University in 1909.

 Career

-In 1906, he was admitted to the bar in Missouri and opened an office in St. Louis in 1907.
-Long continued to practice law independently until 1917.
-From 1914 to 1915, he was a member of the Missouri Code Commission on Revision of Judicial Procedure.
-Long then worked to establish the League of Nations and supported Wilsonian Democracy.
+In 1906, Long was admitted to the bar in Missouri and opened an office in St. Louis in 1907.
+He continued to practice law independently until 1917.
+From 1914 to 1915, Long was a member of the Missouri Code Commission on Revision of Judicial Procedure.
+He then worked to establish the League of Nations and supported Wilsonian Democracy.
 He was credited with drafting Woodrow Wilson's "He kept us out of war" slogan, which helped secure Wilson's reelection as President in 1916.

-He joined the State Department shortly after the election.
-In 1917, Long was appointed Third Assistant Secretary of State and remained at the post until he resigned in 1920 to pursue election to the U.S. Senate from Missouri.
+Long joined the State Department shortly after the election.
+In 1917, he was appointed Third Assistant Secretary of State and remained at the post until he resigned in 1920 to pursue election to the U.S. Senate from Missouri.
 While in the Department of State, he held responsibility for overseeing Asian affairs.
-During this time he also directed attention to the improvement of U.S. foreign communications policy, and coordinated the first interdepartmental review of U.S. international communications.
+During this time, Long directed attention to the improvement of U.S. foreign communications policy, and coordinated the first interdepartmental review of U.S. international communications.

 In 1920, Long was the Democratic nominee for the U.S. Senate seat in Missouri held by Selden P. Spencer, but was defeated, garnering 44.5% of the vote to Spencer's 53.7%.
 He lost a second bid for the Senate in 1922.